-King Edward VI High School for Girls is committed to providing the best possible care and education to its pupils and to safeguarding and promoting the welfare of children and young people.
-The School is also committed to providing a supportive and flexible working environment to all its members of staff.
-The School recognises that, in order to achieve these aims, it is of fundamental importance to attract, recruit and retain staff of the highest calibre who share this commitment.
+King Edward VI High School for Girls (KEHS) and King Edward's School (KES) are committed to providing the best possible care and education to their pupils and to safeguarding and promoting the welfare of children and young people.
+The Schools are also committed to providing a supportive and flexible working environment to all members of staff.
+The Schools recognise that, in order to achieve these aims, it is of fundamental importance to attract, recruit and retain staff of the highest calibre who share this commitment.

-The aims of the School's Recruitment, Selection and Disclosure policy are as follows:
+The aims of the Schools' Recruitment, Selection and Disclosure policy are as follows: